 This small masterpiece of Kershaw knife features a CPM-154 blade steel, which is great because this material has a superior distribution of carbides.
 The pint-sized blade has great toughness, wear resistance, corrosion resistance as well as excellent edge retention.
 The needle-point tip is perfect for stabbing and piercing.

 What is truly amazing about this knife is the aluminum handle design that is lightweight, strong, and easy to wheel.

 The Launch 4 CA Legal opens effortlessly with a push of a button.
 The button is recessed to effectively help prevent accidental blade deployment.
 The automatic opening mechanism is ambidextrous and all a left-handed user has to do is press the lock button with an index finger to deploy.

 What I don’t like is the fact that the uses of the pint-sized blade are limited.

 If a small blade automatic is what you are looking for, then the Kershaw Launch 4 is the real deal.

 With great craftsmanship and high-quality materials, the Boker Kalashnikov will let you tackle your unexpected moments, thanks to its super-fast deployment.

 Made from AUS-8 steel, the Kalashnikov has improved hardness and corrosion resistance.
-So, it can effectively withstand any tough situations pretty easily.
+So, it can effectively withstand any tough situation pretty easily.
 With a 3.25-inch blade length, 3-inch cutting edge, and 0.12-inch blade thickness, this knife is equipped for a variety of cutting jobs.

-What truly makes the Kalashnikov special is the slim and ergonomically textured aluminum handle that offers a solid firm grip during cutting.
+What truly makes the Kalashnikov automatic knife special is the slim and ergonomically textured aluminum handle that offers a solid firm grip during cutting.
 With a simple push of a button, you can easily release the blade at a moment’s notice.

 It comes with a deep carry pocket clip, which is great because it ensures the knife sits deeper into your pocket.